 The Ontario Camps Association requires a ratio of 1 counsellor to 8 campers.
 This means we never go above this ratio, but often our ratios are between 1:5 and 1:6.
 The ratios of all our staff to campers is around 1:4.

-There is a box where you can list one request for your camper, and we will do our best to accommodate these requests, but unfortunately we cannot guarantee requests.
+There is a box on our registration form where you can list one request for your camper, and we will do our best to accommodate these requests, but unfortunately we cannot guarantee requests.
 Groups are made according to age, therefore it is more likely a request will be granted if the two campers are the same or similar in age.

 Cave Springs Camp welcomes and accommodates campers of all abilities.
 Each week we have a designated number of spots available for campers who require 1:1 support during their stay at camp.
 Campers with 1:1 support can attend day camp, bridge camp, or overnight camp programs.